Hal9000/scriptorium/README.md

 This will check for:
 - **Core dependencies**: Ruby (required for all features)
 - **Feature dependencies**:
-  - Python 3 (for Reddit integration and syntax highlighting)
+  - Python 3 (for syntax highlighting and RSS validation)
-  - PRAW (Python Reddit API wrapper for autoposting)
+  - Redd gem (Ruby Reddit API wrapper for autoposting)
   - LiveText (Scriptorium's templating system)
   - ImageMagick (for image processing and thumbnails)
   - Pygments (for code syntax highlighting)